Super-Rogatory/chatterly/README.md

-# Testing Locally
+# WeChatterly

 # Link to site - http://wechatterly.herokuapp.com/

-# Still building.
-Poorly Optimized.
-E.T.A 09/30/21
+# Working on Project Optimizations, improving implementation for speed and security.
+E.T.A 11/04/21

 # For Local Dev